Bocada/PowerBI-Templates/README.md

 # PowerBI-Templates
 This repository contains the following Power BI template reports for Bocada.

+•	Bocada_Reports (all together).pbit: you can get all the Bocada reports in one Power BI file.
+•	Bocada_Backups_Reports.pbit: contains only the Bocada Backup reports.
+•	Bocada_StoreOnce_Reports.pbit: contains only the Bocada Storage Once reports.
+•	Bocada_DataDomain_Reports.pbit: contains only the Bocada Data Domain reports.

+You can get each separeted report:
 	•	Backup Health

 	•	Backup Health Trends